martindiphoorn/NextNote/tutorial.md

 > --module=app tells the CLI to register it in the imports array of the AppModule.

 This will generate an app-routing.module.ts which is loaded from the app.module.ts.

-So now we have an new module called AppRouting and it is loading by the app.module.ts.
+So now we have a new module named AppRouting and it is loading by the app.module.ts.

 Now let's open the app-routing.module.ts and make it a routing module, by adding some configuration and add some routes to our current note and note list components.